endlessrequiem/HTML-extraction/README.md

-A simple Java code that retreive HTML code from a website.
+A simple Java code that retrieve HTML code from a website.
 Must use https:// before entering in a website.